anesu-rirwa/my-portfolio/code/project-notes.md

 - react-icons
 - react-fast-marquee
   > React Fast Marquee is a lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.
+- motion
+- swiper
+  > Swiper - is the free and most modern mobile touch slider with hardware accelerated transitions and amazing native behavior.
+It is intended to be used in mobile websites, mobile web apps, and mobile native/hybrid apps.